nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/wireframes.md

   - Only use these if you already have experience using the application

 ### Basics on taking screenshots
-- Mac (gives a cursor to draw a screenshot square)
+- Mac
-  - `CMD + SHIFT + 4` saves a screenshot to your desktop
+  - `CMD + SHIFT + 4` lets you select an area and saves a screenshot to your desktop
-  - `CMD + CTRL + SHIFT + 4` saves a screenshot to your clipboard
+  - `CMD + CTRL + SHIFT + 4` lets you select an area and saves a screenshot to your clipboard
 - Windows
-  - `Alt + PrtScn` saves a screenshot of your active window to your clipboard
+  - Windows 10: `windows + shift + s` lets you select an area and saves a screenshot of your active window to your clipboard
   - Use the Snipping Tool application on your computer

+ > Remember to add your screenshots to your tickets!

 ### Moqups: Free Signup Steps